PrestaShop/prestashop.github.io/news/_posts/2022-11-17-office-hours.md

 A few weeks ago, we started a new initiative: PrestaShop Project Office Hours.

-The concept is simple: Once a week, project members make themselves available to the community to discuss topics directly related to the PrestaShop open source project.
+The concept is simple: once a week, project members make themselves available to the community to discuss topics directly related to the PrestaShop open source project.

 So far, we have held three meetings which were a chance for us to discuss a number of topics:
-- project structure, processes
+- project structure and processes
-- we helped finish and merge some PRs from the community
+- helping finish and merge some PRs from the community
 - multi-store features
 - the future of core architecture